Cymbalta Tapering: Guidelines to Discuss With Your Physician

 While more conclusive studies still need to be done, these observed rates of abnormalities are higher in comparison to pregnancy statistics where the mothers were NOT on antidepressant medications.

 Considering these and other reasons one may conclude that trying to quit Cymbalta is a wise personal health choice.
 Be sure to seek competent help and guidance before embarking on a Cymbalta tapering program.

 Please contact Alternative to Meds Center directly for information on safe Cymbalta weaning and titration protocols.
 There is never going to be a one-size-fits-all when it comes to Cymbalta tapering that will be exactly right for each person.
-Instead, the best way is to carefully design a Cymbalta tapering program based on individual factors and the person’s health history.
+Instead, the best way is to carefully design a Cymbalta tapering program based on lab testing, individual sensitivity factors, health history, and personal goals.
 These factors are crucial in making a Cymbalta taper not only safe but surprisingly comfortable and tolerable when done properly.

 At Alternative to Meds Center, clients experience their individualized Cymbalta tapering plan, delivered in a warm and nurturing in-patient setting.
 In fact, the whole program is designed for client comfort and wellness.
 Please ask us about the numerous holistic treatments that the program uses to soften discomforts that otherwise might interfere with an easy-to-tolerate Cymbalta tapering program.